How to grow agapanthus

-Praised for their summer flower heads that are loosely globe shaped in blues, lilacs and whites, they are ideal specimens for containers.
-Choose between those that offer evergreen strappy foliage or deciduous.
-The deciduous types are hardier and in a sheltered spot with a mulch applied in autumn they can survive the winter.
-They're also able to cope with salty sea winds, making them the perfect plant for a coastal garden.
+Loved for their loose globe-shaped summer flower heads in blues, lilacs and whites, they're ideal specimens for containers.
+Agapanthus are either evergreen or deciduous.
+Deciduous agapanthus are hardier than evergreen types, and can survive British winters if grown in a sheltered spot.
+They're also able to cope with salty sea winds, making them the perfect choice for a coastal garden.

 How to plant agapanthus

-Plant in spring in pots or directly into garden soil.
-The foot of a south-facing wall should allow the deciduous types to make it through the winter in a mild area.
+Plant agapanthus in spring in pots or directly into the garden, ideally at the foot of a south-facing wall or similar, to offer protection in winter.

 How to propagate agapanthus

-Every four or five years agapanthus grown in the garden or in pots should be divided.
-Lift the plants and carefully divide the crown, making sure that each section has at least two growing points.
+Divide congested clumps of agapanthus every four or five years.
+Lift the plants and carefully divide the crown with a sharp spade, making sure that each section has at least two growing points.
 You may need to use two garden forks back to back to divide very established clumps.
 This can be done in spring or after flowering in autumn.

 Agapanthus species can be grown from collected seed but the cultivars will not come true to type.